patricknoir/reactive-system/README.md

 Introduction
 ------------

-A reactive system is a server which exposes services using message exchange pattern rather than synchronous IO communications (for example HTTP).
+Reactive System is a library which is aiming to make easy to publish and consume services using asynchronous message exchange pattern.
+With Reactive System create and consume services should be as easy as using HTTP/REST.

 Using message exchange rather than synchronous communication helps to build more decoupled systems, which gives us several advatages like:

 1. Isolation: if a reactive system fails it doesn't affect its client.